 There are some “firsts” that you probably shouldn’t wear as a badge of honor and being the first execution in the Salem Witch Trials is one of them.
+Unfortunately, Bridget Bishop will forever wear that title.

-So Who Was Bridget Bishop?
+Who was Bridget Bishop?

 Bridget Bishop was born somewhere between 1632 and 1635 in England.